ZircoinDevs/ZirCoin/README.md

 ## About The Project

-ZirCoin is a work-in-progress python cryptocurrency that utilises a decentralised p2p protocol for syncing the blockchain.
-The protocol consists of multiple nodes connected to the network, each hosting an aiohttp server.
-This allows nodes to communicate without port forwarding, and makes it easy to implement in other languages.
-It is many months in the making, and is finally nearing completion.
+ZirCoin is a work-in-progress python cryptocurrency that utilises a decentralised p2p protocol built on http for syncing the blockchain.
+Each fullnode hosts thair local best blockchain, and clients such as miners use http requests to communicate and download or broadcast blocks.
+This makes it incredibly simple to implement in other languages.
+It is many months in the making, and is finally nearing mainnet.

 IMPORTANT NOTE: ZirCoin is currently in testnet, so there are many things still to be worked on.

-### Videos
+### Resources

+<a href="https://discord.gg/RW6kskN4vu">Official discord server with more information, announcements, and a hepful community!</a>
-<a href="https://www.youtube.com/channel/UCZXpvhJqJjFLrQztQnn5nlQ">More information + Development timelapse</a>
+<a href="https://www.youtube.com/channel/UCZXpvhJqJjFLrQztQnn5nlQ">Development timelapse</a>

 ### Key benefits

-* Easy to understand protocol using http
+* Easy to understand http protocol
 * Fully decentralized network
 * Frequent updates + patches
 * Easily minable